vernon-naidoo-coder/vernon-naidoo-coder.github.io/_posts/2022-04-01-Automated-Testing-P3.md

 <img src="/docs/assets/images/ide-demo-step-7.png" alt="Step 7" width="700"/>

 Once clicked, the Windows **Save** dialog will be displayed, where you can choose the location to ave your files.
-The file will (should - ref.[Pitfall 1](#pitfall-1) above) be saved with a ".side" extension.
+The file will (should - ref. the <a href="#pitfall-1">Pitfall</a> above) be saved with a ".side" extension.
 You can then select the file when performing future Regression tests, etc.

 [^1]: :microphone: <a href="https://www.youtube.com/watch?v=TLGWQfK-6DY" target="_blank">A little bit of Run-DMC</a>